null

 Harnessing Geothermal Energy

-The geothermal energy is a renewable energy source that relies on harnessing the heat naturally present in the subsurface.
-In the context of heating networks, it allows this heat to be captured via shallow or deep boreholes, and then distributed through a hydraulic network.
-This technology offers the advantage of being locally available, stable year-round, and a low emitter of greenhouse gases.
-By mobilizing this sustainable resource, it is possible to significantly reduce dependence on fossil fuels, while ensuring a continuous and controlled energy supply.
+Geothermal energy is a renewable energy source that relies on harnessing the heat naturally present in the subsoil.
+In district heating systems, it allows this heat to be captured via shallow or deep boreholes and then distributed through a hydraulic network.
+This technology has the advantage of being locally available, stable throughout the year, and low in greenhouse gas emissions.
+By mobilising this sustainable resource, it is possible to significantly reduce dependence on fossil fuels, while ensuring a continuous and controlled energy supply.

-Aquathermal energy, for its part, harnesses the heat contained in wastewater, whether domestic or from a sewage network or a treatment plant.
-These waters, generally at a temperature between 12 and 20°C, constitute an interesting energy source for heat pumps.
-By integrating it into a heating network, aquathermal energy allows for the recovery of local, constant, and hitherto underutilized energy, thus contributing to the decarbonization of the thermal sector while leveraging a resource already available in the region.
+Riothermie, meanwhile, recovers heat from wastewater, whether domestic or from a sewer network or treatment plant.
+These waters, generally at a temperature between 12 and 20°C, are an attractive source of energy for heat pumps.
+By integrating it into a heating network, heat recovery allows for the recovery of local, constant, and hitherto under-exploited energy, thereby contributing to the decarbonisation of the heating sector while making use of a resource that is already available in the region.

 The integration of geothermal and aquathermal energy into heating networks is therefore an important strategy for energy transition and carbon footprint reduction.